-Spanish Colonial Art Museum Culinary Tour
+Spanish Colonial Museum Culinary Tour

-Private Vault Culinary Experience
+Private Vault Experience

 A private culinary experience like no other.
-Nestled in museum hill, the 1930 Pueblo-Spanish Revival Director’s Residence is the only residential building open to the public that was designed by one of Santa Fe’s most prominent architects, John Gaw Meem. mingle and dine in a world-class historic home & museum.
+Nestled in museum hill, the 1930 Pueblo-Spanish Revival Director’s Residence is the only residential building open to the public that was designed by one of Santa Fe’s most prominent architects, John Gaw Meem. feast and dine in a world-class historic home & museum.

 The Spanish Colonial Arts Society collects, preserves, and exhibits the Spanish Colonial art of new mexico and beyond, and educates the public about its related cultures and living traditions.

 After gathering at the Inn and Spa at Loretto, we will wind our way up Museum Hill overlooking the historic adobe neighborhoods of Santa Fe.
 The area’s impressive gardens and museums are an international destination for travelers seeking insight into New Mexico’s colorful history.